jpmckeown/pitch-sorted/notes/diary-notes.md

 + AI go Call nearest plain/any sheep
 + AI go specified X and Send
 + is hat blocked from Send when is half-off edge of screen? test shows that Send works fine thre.

+## 24 August
++ find whistle to record

+Yes, and following a trail of veggies while they are traversing Conveyor-type tiles would look cool and be a good reason why they go that direction
+Yes, following a trail of veggies while they are traversing Conveyor-type tiles would be good

+curr the sheep mode alternates between "Roam" and "Graze" and it would be cute if they audibly do some grazing.
+And

+currently while in "Graze" a sheep still moves slightly, very slowly - they are in Graze mode around 3x longer time than Roam (edited)

+// I plan to delete this, sorry: in PlayerMode it is making number keys active in the middle of gameplay, to jump to another level, or restart current level.
+To allow playerMode to select level, code would have to be elsewhere, in KeyState() if(evt.keyCode >= KEY_NUM_0 && evt.keyCode <= KEY_NUM_9) {
+console.log("Loading from H's code in keySet() via Num-key")
+    loadLevel(evt.keyCode - KEY_NUM_0);
+  }
+/////////////////////////////////////////////////////

+If the aim is to allow playerMode Menu to select level with numkey, code could be elsewhere, in KeyState().
+Or if the aim is to give designer in editMode a shortcut to restart level that might work but would need to only happen if EditMode == true

+Hi Tanuvi, was good to meet you.
+A prototype of the game, currently it can be played with keyboard or mouse but on iPad the buttons are not responding, maybe not on any touch device.
+It's plain Javascript, no libraries used and no game-engine.
+It's early stage in development, levels 1-4, mostly placeholder art, no soundfx.
+It will be free (aim is just to learn) but please don't share link beyond here (Clusters-Gateway group) because gamedev club will do a proper release at end of October.
+Here's the link: https://patrickmck.itch.io/sorted
+If you playtest any feedback much appreciated.
+Thanks.

+./butler push --ignore 'docs' --ignore 'asset_raw_source' --ignore 'asset' ../sorted PatrickMcK/sorted:html5